Last Updated: August 13, 2022

 I mention James Clear a lot in my posts because I respect him.
-If you don't know who he is (or even if you do know who he is and you want to see what he's up to now) take a look at this website and blog here.
+If you don't know who he is take a look at this website and blog here.
 A frequent point that Clear makes regarding getting anything done in life to a "professional standard" is that simply showing up to work on time, every time, without fail is one of the biggest marks of "professionalism" (in any industry or for any project) there is.
 Someone looking to buy a bag of ice is going to go to YOUR store to buy it if your store is open and they need it now!

 International K-12 Educator,